manicogaming/CSGOBetterBots/README.md

 # Edited Plugins

 In here there are some plugins that I personality edited to add the features of those plugins to the BOTs.
-I'm using these edited plugins on a Local Server because on a dedicated server I'll get a Token ban.
+I'm using these edited plugins on a Local Server because on a public server I'll get a Token ban.

 I edited the following plugins.